Managing Content Structure & Access

 A Workspace provides the following sharing capabilities:

-• Folder-level Sharing – providing the ability to control who is able to see what content in the Workspace by sharing server folders.
+Folder-level Sharing – providing the ability to control who is able to see what content in the Workspace by sharing folders.
 This allows control over whether other users can simply view a folder and its content, or also edit it (effectively releasing/committing/uploading design data into it).
-A single Workspace can be partitioned into various effective 'zones' of content but with controlled folder-level permissions, the content can be made selectively visible, or hidden, as required, giving the right people, the right access, to the right data.
+A single Workspace can be partitioned into various effective 'zones' of content but with controlled folder-level permissions, which allows the content to be made selectively visible or hidden as required, giving the right people, the right access, to the right data.

 The above sharing capabilities will adhere to the Workspace permission inheritance scheme.
 In the simplest sense, permissions applied to a folder will propagate down the folder hierarchy through the parent-child relationships – from folder to sub-folder, down the chain.

-Sharing controls are accessed by right-clicking over the entry for the folder (or Item) and using the Share Folder (or Share Item) command from the context menu.
+In the Explorer page, sharing controls are accessed by right-clicking over the navigation tree entry for the folder (or Item) and using the Share Folder (or Share Item) command from the context menu.
 The Share window will appear, from where access permissions for the folder/Item can be modified as required.

 Things to be aware of: